After 7 years of intense usage, my ancient Acer notebook decided that it had already served his duty and went to retirement.

 - To use the discrete graphics card, install Bumblebee.
 This allows one to quickly launch another X server using the discrete card to run applications with the nvidia card.

-- The touchscreen does not works due to a [bug] in the driver (see link for workarounds).
+- The touchscreen does not works due to a in the driver.
 This bug has been fixed in new kernel versions.

-- There is no support (AFAIK) for mutitouch with this touchscreen in the current version.
+- AFAIK, there is no supportfor multitouch with this touchscreen in the current version.